 Dr Cath Watson (BVSc (Dist.))

 Cath has been a companion animal clinical veterinarian since 2000.
 She has worked in a range of practices, both in New Zealand and in the United Kingdom.
-Now based in Central Otago, she was previously based in Invercargill for 12 years, where she part-owned a mixed animal practice.
-Cath has served on the Board of the New Zealand Veterinary Association, and was President of its Companion Animal Branch for three years, and also an association Southland regional representative for 10 years.
-Cath has a passion for anything in the outdoors, and loves exploring New Zealand's back-country haunts.
+Currently based in Central Otago and travelling the country as a locum contractor.
+She has spent 12 years as a part-owner of a mixed animal practice in Invercargill, and has also served on the Board of the New Zealand Veterinary Association, was President of its Companion Animal Branch for three years, and a Southland regional representative for 10 years.
+Cath has also worked for the Veterinary Council of NZ as a Continuing Professional Development auditor, is a trustee of Companion Animals NZ Trust, and has been contracted to the SPCA to help write their veterinary procedures.
+Cath has a passion for anything in the outdoors, and loves exploring New Zealand's back-country haunts by foot, bike or skis.
 She shares her central Otago home with her husband, who is also an experienced companion animal veterinarian.

 John's first veterinary job was in Whangarei, but an interest in research lured him back to Massey after a couple of years of clinical practice.
-After completing a PhD looking at the role of alcohol and antioxidants in the prevention of heart disease in people he decided to explore his interest in understanding how diseases develop.
+After completing a PhD he decided to explore his interest in understanding how diseases develop.
 To learn more he completed a two-year pathology residency at Michigan State University.
 After becoming a member of the American College of Veterinary Pathologists John took up a role as a diagnostic pathologist at the University of Georgia where he spent his time investigating skin diseases and tumours in companion animals.
 After four years he decided to return home and has been at the pathology department at Massey University since.
 His main research interest is investigating causes of cancer in animals and trying to more accurately predict cancer behaviour.
-John enjoys the teaching component of his job and says coming back to New Zealand was the best decision of hislife, "as here I met my wonderful partner with whom I now have two young children."
-In his free time John enjoys mountain biking and taking his dog on long walks.
+This research has revealed the role of infectious diseases in cancer biology in animals and John has written around 180 peer-reviewed publications as well as chapters in prestigious textbooks both in the fields of infectious diseases as well as cancer in domestic animals.
+In 2020 his contribution to veterinary science was recognised by being award the degree of Doctor in Science (DSc).
+In 2021 John became the Research Director of the School of Veterinary Science at Massey University.
+In his free time John enjoys mountain biking and taking his dogs on long walks.

 Laura Harvey (RVN, BSc, PG Cert Vet Education, MSc)